Learn the secret to the BEST, creamiest homemade hummus! Then stir in roasted garlic and top with Za’atar-spiced butter if you dare. SWOON.

 It wouldn’t hurt to buy one extra can, just in case.
 If you don’t use it, you can make a pretty fabulous Mediterranean Chopped Salad later with the leftovers.

 Homemade Hummus with Za'atar Butter

-Drain and rinse the chickpeas.
+- Drain and rinse the chickpeas.
 Place in a stock pot with baking soda and cover with at least 1 inch of cold water.
-Bring to a boil and simmer until the chickpeas are tender, about 1 ½ hours.
-Drain well, reserving 1/4 cup of cooking liquid.
+Bring to a boil and simmer until the chickpeas are tender, about 1 ½ to 4 ½ hours, depending on the age of your chickpeas.
+Drain well, reserving ¼ cup of cooking liquid.

-- If you insist, you may substitute two cans of chickpeas for the dried.
-Reserve 1/4 cup of the canning liquid for use in Step 3.
+- You may substitute two 14- to 16- ounce cans of chickpeas for the dried.
+Reserve ¼ cup of the canning liquid for use in Step 3.